Hellevik Lighthouse

-Hellevik Lighthouse (Hellevik fyr) is a coastal lighthouse in the municipality of Ålesund in Møre og Romsdal, Norway.
+Hellevik Lighthouse (Hellevik fyr) is a coastal lighthouse in Haram Municipality in Møre og Romsdal, Norway.
 It was first established in 1880, and was automated in 1973.
 The lighthouse was replaced by a smaller automated light in 1988.
 The 6 m tall tower has a light on top that emits a white, red or green light, depending on direction, occulting once every 6 seconds.
 The present lighthouse is located about 400 m west of the original lighthouse building.